Grandfather Mountain Highland Games: The torchlight ceremony

-Also called "calling of the clans", the Torchlight Ceremony is a ceremony that long ago was used to call the clans to battle.
+Also called "calling of the clans", the torchlight ceremony is a ceremony that long ago was used to call the clans to battle.
 In this ceremony, each clan brings its torch to announce itself as being present at the games and adds its own torch to the larger bonfire in the center of the field.
 The ceremony typically begins after sundown and is accompanied by music and piping.

-The Parade of Tartans
+The Presentation of Tartans

-The final day of the Games begins with a worship ceremony that includes the "Kirkin’ of the Tartans" ceremony and then the Parade of Tartans begins.
-The Parade of Tartans includes every clan attending the Games.
-Each clan gathers some of its most important members and they parade around the track along with several piping bands.
+The final day of the games begins with a worship ceremony that includes the "kirkin’ of the tartans" ceremony and then the presentation of tartans begins.
+The Presentation of tartans includes every clan attending the games.
+Each clan gathers some of its most important members and they parade around the track along with several piping bands, presenting their banner to the honored clan and esteemed hosts and guests.
 The games typically attract more than 120 different clans each year.